Uber turns to Brussels in battle to gain ground in Europe

 Uber is already present in 18 EU member states and plans to be active in all 28 eventually.

-With a valuation of up to $40 billion, it has realised it is no longer seen as a little guy battling entrenched monopolies and needs a softer approach.
+With a valuation of up to $40 billion, it has realized it is no longer seen as a little guy battling entrenched monopolies and needs a softer approach.

 MacGann said studies in U.S. cities showed established taxis need not see Uber as a threat.
 "In the U.S., people taking Uber are mostly people not normally taking taxis," he said.